nniicc/dropzone/README.md

 - `dropzoneWraper` - wrap the dropzone div with custom class
 - `files` - access to the files that are droped
 - `maxFileSize` - max file size ['bytes', 'KB', 'MB', 'GB', 'TB'], 100MB default
+- `allowedFileTypes` - allowed files to be uploaded seperated by ',' jpg,png,gif
 - `clickToUpload` - click on dropzone to select files old way

 Callbacks